This page applies to Appian Cloud only. It may not reflect the differences with Appian Government Cloud.

 -1, to rotate that specific key.

-To disable database encryption on your Appian Cloud site, please open a support case with Appian.
+To disable database encryption on your Appian Cloud environment, please open a support case with Appian.
 Depending on the value of default encryption parameter chosen, different steps need to be followed in order to disable encryption.
 Your Advanced or Enterprise Support contact will guide you through the steps to be taken.
 Do not disable your AWS Customer Managed Key before you disable database encryption.

-Binary Log: When database encryption is enabled, the database the binary log produces output in encrypted format.
+Binary log: When database encryption is enabled, the database the binary log produces output in encrypted format.

-Audit Log: Appian Cloud maintains full Cloud database audit log for compliance purposes.
+Audit log: Appian Cloud maintains full Cloud database audit log for compliance purposes.
 The database audit log does not automatically produce an encrypted output when database encryption is enabled.
 However, Appian will encrypt the database audit log file at an hourly interval using the same AWS Customer Managed Key as provided by the customers for database encryption.
 Thus, your database audit log files will not be stored in plaintext.
-Please note that the Cloud database requests log that captures requests to the business data source and is typically available for Appian Cloud customers in
+Please note that the Appian Cloud database requests log that captures requests to the business data source and is typically available for Appian Cloud customers in

-<APPIAN_HOME>/logs/audit/rdbms directory, is disabled when the database encryption is enabled.
+APPIAN_HOME/logs/audit/rdbms directory, is disabled when the database encryption is enabled.
 The Cloud database requests log is disabled to ensure that no data is retained on disk in plaintext.

-Error Log: The database error log does not produce encrypted output when encryption is enabled.
+Error log: The database error log does not produce encrypted output when encryption is enabled.
 However, Appian will encrypt the database error log file at an hourly interval, using the same AWS Customer Managed Key as provided by the customers for database encryption.
 Thus, your database error log files will not be stored in plaintext.